What Are Feeding Tubes?

 What to Expect During Feeding Tube Placement

 Every child’s needs are different.
-To best work with your child’s unique situation, the providers at Gillette Children’s Specialty Healthcare teach your family how to use tubes for feedings and medicine.
+To best work with your child’s unique situation, the providers at Gillette Children’s teach your family how to use tubes for feedings and medicine.
 After a surgeon places a feeding tube and the stoma has healed, caring for the tube is fairly simple.

 Several weeks before surgery, we schedule preoperative and other appointments, which usually take place the day before surgery.
 Our goal is to help your family feel as prepared and supported as possible.